AnaGerhardt/gifs-search-crud/README.md

 # Gifs search project

 Website created to search gifs, using the Giphy API.
-You can add gifs to your favourites list, edit their name and delete them from the list.
+You can also visualise their original title, add them to your favourites list, edit their title and delete them from your list.

 ## Available scripts